AskarSodTech/Assignment/README.md

 **Known Issues and Limitations:**
 1. Missing Posters: Some movies may have missing poster images, resulting in a placeholder being displayed.
 This is due to incomplete data in the JSON content files.
 Future updates will address this issue by providing complete data for all movies.
 2. No Error Handling: The app currently lacks comprehensive error handling for scenarios such as JSON parsing failures or network issues.
 Future updates will include robust error handling to provide a better user experience and prevent crashes.
-3. Limited Content: The app currently only displays movies from the "Romantic Comedy" category on Page 3.
+3. Limited Content: The app currently only displays movies from the "Romantic Comedy" category from local json file.
 Future versions may extend the app to include more categories and pages for a broader selection of movies.

 **Future Enhancements:**